opencv/opencv/modules/core/doc/basic_structures.rst

 .. cpp:function:: static MatExpr Mat::eye(int rows, int cols, int type)
 .. cpp:function:: static MatExpr Mat::eye(Size size, int type)

-    Returns identity matrix of the specified size and type
+    Returns an identity matrix of the specified size and type.

-    :param rows: The number of rows
+    :param rows: The number of rows.

-    :param cols: The number of columns
+    :param cols: The number of columns.

-    :param size: Alternative matrix size specification:  ``Size(cols, rows)``     :param type: The created matrix type
+    :param size: Alternative matrix size specification:  ``Size(cols, rows)`` .

+	:param type: Created matrix type.

-The method returns Matlab-style identity matrix initializer, similarly to :func:`Mat::zeros` .
+The method returns a Matlab-style identity matrix initializer, similarly to :func:`Mat::zeros` .
 Similarly to ``Mat::ones`` , you can use a scale operation to create a scaled identity matrix efficiently: ::

     // make a 4x4 diagonal matrix with 0.1's on the diagonal.